manish-sg/stackgo-docs/docs/StackGo-Tutorial.md

 #  📖 StackGo-Tutorial

-This is a guided tour of StackGo capabilites, we expect you to have read through the [StackGo Philosophy](Docs Home.md) before attempting this guided tour.
+This is a guided tour of StackGo capabilities, we expect you to have read through the [StackGo Philosophy](Docs Home.md) before attempting this guided tour.

-Open all links in a new tab so you can easily refer back to the next steps.
+Open all links in a new tab so you can easily refer to the next steps.

 ### Step 0: Sign up for StackGo
 Follow along [here](SignUp-StackGo.md)

-### Step 1: Generate some `SaaS platform`credentials
+### Step 1: Generate some `SaaS platform` credentials

 [Getting Started with Hubspot](https://docs.stackgo.io/docs/stackgo-docs/docs/GettingStarted-Hubspot.md#1-sign-up-for-a-developer-account---httpsdevelopershubspotcom) - Step 1

-Make sure to add `contacts` as a scope
+Add **only** `contacts` as a scope

 ### Step 2: Add credentials to StackGo to configure your connection
 [Getting Started with Hubspot](https://docs.stackgo.io/docs/stackgo-docs/docs/GettingStarted-Hubspot.md#2-pass-credentials-to-stackgo) - Step 2

 Ensure you select `contacts` scope in the StackGo configuration and leave the `redirect url` empty.

-Make a note of your `appSlug` for use in later steps.
+Make a note of your `appSlug` for later steps.

 ### Step 3: Generate your StackGo access token
-Vist the docs at [`Fetch StackGo Tokens`](https://docs.stackgo.io/docs/stackgo-docs/All-OpenApi3Json.json/paths/~1oauth~1token/post) and then add your add `client_id` and `client_secret` to the body in the right panel and hit `Send`.
+Visit the docs at [`Fetch StackGo Tokens`](https://docs.stackgo.io/docs/stackgo-docs/All-OpenApi3Json.json/paths/~1oauth~1token/post) and then add your add `client_id` and `client_secret` to the body in the `Try it now` panel and hit `Send`.

 #### Sample Response: